 There's much to see here.
 Take your time, look around.
-We hope you enjoy the site and take a moment to drop us a line.
+I hope you enjoy the work.
+Drop me a line with questions or comments.

 Beatrice M. Mady, born in New York City, currently lives and works in Jersey City, New Jersey.
 Ms. Mady received a M.F.A. in painting from Pratt Institute and a B.F.A. from the University of Dayton.
 Her works are on view in museums such as the Dayton Art Institute, Museum of Friends, and Drew University Museum, and in corporate collections; Pfizer, Ortho Dermatological, Janssen Pharmaceutica, Bristol-Meyers Squibb, Johnson and Johnson, Sydney and Francis Lewis Foundation, Arenol Chemical Corporation, Capital Health Medical Center, The Provident Bank of NJ and in private collections.
 She has had numerous one-person and group exhibitions.
 She was a recipient of a Ford Foundation Grant, a New Jersey State Council on the Arts Grant, and seven Kenny Grants.